 For example, a concrete contractor’s direct expenses include costs for concrete (materials), a rebar subcontractor, wages for their employees, and miscellaneous tools (other costs).
 All of these are considered direct job costs and are included in the cost of goods sold.

 The other type of cost that can be included is indirect costs.
 As the name suggests, these costs are indirectly related to a project.
-They are necessary for the completion of a project but aren’t incurred for a specific project.
+Indirect costs are necessary for the completion of a project but aren’t incurred for a specific project.

 Examples include vehicle expenses including gas and maintenance, phones, business insurance, and payroll burden (the employer-paid portion of payroll taxes and benefits).
 These expenses are also included in the COGS calculation, even though they aren’t directly going into projects.